 The Would-Be President

-“The Would-Be President” is a comedic play of literary protest against Donald Trump.
+“The Would-Be President” is a humorous play that parodies Donald Trump.
 It is based on a famous comedy by Moliere, from the 1600s, in which a buffoon tries to make himself an aristocrat by marrying off his unwilling daughter to Turkish royalty.
 In this adaptation we see a “would-be president” who tries to make himself into "the most famous world leader in history, forever” by doing something equally selfish.

 The play is a farce which presents dignified people of color in direct opposition to a Trump-style clown and his entitled family.
 The interactions between these two groups allow for trenchant commentary on the influence of personal responsibility on leadership.
 The humorous hook of the play is this: From whom would the most powerful man on Earth expect to get more power?
 And what would that power look like?
 There is a hint on the back cover where a small flying saucer appears in the top left corner.